keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

       - 'hello world'
 ```

-This example uses the `container-runtime` runner
+This example uses the `container-runtime` runner,
-because it allows the most flexibility
-but you can also use the `deno-runtime` or `python-runtime` runners.
+but you can instead use the `deno-runtime` or `python-runtime` runner.

 ## Create and apply a KeptnTask